I-MedSAM: Implicit Medical Image Segmentation with Segment Anything: Related Work

 \section{Related Work}

 \textbf{Implicit Neural Representation.} The concept of signal representation is fundamental across various domains, especially in the field of computer vision~\cite{mildenhall2021nerf, molaei2023implicit}.
-Traditional methods for encoding signals discretize the input space into pixel or voxel grids~\cite{ronneberger2015unet, fan2020pranet, hatamizadeh2022unetr,isensee2021nnu}.
+Traditional methods for encoding signals discretize the input space into pixel or voxel grids~\cite{ronneberger2015unet, fan2020pranet, hatamizadeh2022unetr,isensee2021nnu, samed, cheng2024unleashing, cheng2023sam, bui2023sam3d, deng2023sam, shi2024mask}.
 Different from these discrete methods, Implicit Neural Representation (INR) learns generator functions that map input coordinates into the signal values~\cite{chibane2020implicit}.
-Numerous studies employ INR for diverse tasks, including medical data reconstruction, rendering, compression, registration, and segmentation~\cite{molaei2023implicit}.
+Numerous studies employ INR for diverse tasks, including medical data reconstruction, rendering, compression, registration, super-resolution and segmentation~\cite{molaei2023implicit, yang2022implicitatlas, amiranashvili2022learning, mcginnis2023single, kuang2022makes}.
 For segmentation, conventional methods typically consist of a trained feature encoder and a decoder.
-The encoder encodes medical data into features, and the decoder subsequently decodes features along with their coordinates into segmentation output~\cite{khan2022implicit, Reich2021OSSNetME, hu2022ifanet, Khan2022IOSNet, Srensen2022NUDF, zhang2023swipe}.
+The encoder encodes medical data into features, and the decoder subsequently decodes features along with their coordinates into segmentation output~\cite{khan2022implicit, Reich2021OSSNetME, hu2022ifanet, Khan2022IOSNet, Srensen2022NUDF, zhang2023swipe, you2023implicit, stolt2023nisf}.
 However, current methods exhibit an imbalance in emphasizing either global or local features and demonstrate relatively low out-of-distribution ability.
 In contrast, our proposed approach leverages the segmentation foundation model SAM to enrich feature extraction.
-Moreover, we introduce an innovative uncertainty-guided sampling strategy, enabling the adaptive selection of samples to train the implicit segmentation decoder.
+Moreover, we introduce an innovative uncertainty-guided sampling (UGS) strategy into the INR, enabling the adaptive selection of samples to train the implicit segmentation decoder.
+Please refer to the appendix for more related work.